h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 - Individual tree accuracy range: $65\%$ - $78\%$

 #### Task
 1. What's the probability a specific feature is used in a given tree?
 2. How many trees, on average, will not contain a specific sample?
 3. If you increase features per split to $6$, how does this affect tree diversity?
 4. What's the minimum number of trees needed for reliable OOB estimation?
+5. Calculate the expected number of trees that will use a specific feature at least once using the formula: $E[\text{trees using feature}] = 60 \times (1 - \left(\frac{14}{15}\right)^4)$

 For a detailed explanation of this question, see [Question 16: Puzzle Box Solution](L7_3_16_explanation.md).